Revature-Reverse/Discovery/README.md

 You can, in fact, allow Eureka to determine the port that your service uses by setting the port to 0.
 server:
   port: 0

+#Installation
+Clone https://github.com/Revature-Reverse/Discovery.git, open the project in your IDE, and run it.